Why Loyalty Programs Fail

-2. Explain the System
+2. Explain How the Program Works

 4. Offer Incentives

-5. Make Them Feel Special
+5. Make Customers Feel Special

 More Posts That May Interest You